 Our benchmarking scores saw the iPad Air narrowly eclipse the iPhone 5S, also running the 64-bit A7 chip, in terms of overall speed - which makes sense given it's slightly more optimised for the larger screen but still maintains the same power output.

 Like it or loathe it, the iOS 7 is still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android.

 The new flatter interface takes away the pointless need to pretend all apps are real-life objects just to integrate them into people's lives - users know that pressing the Photos app will take them there, no matter the result.

 Like most popular platforms that get upgraded, there's been a large amount of flack coming Apple's way for iOS 7, with features like the parallax effect (no, there's no way of saying that word without thinking it should be the name of a Marvel supervillain) being turned off by a number of users.

 Parallax is where tilting your iPad will see your wallpaper move with the motion, giving a 3D effect on the screen.
-And while this was annoyingly unpredictable on the iPhone 5S, on the Air it's much better and we wouldn't advise you turn it off, unlike on other Apple devices.
+And while this was annoyingly unpredictable on the iPhone 5S, on the Air it's much better and I wouldn't advise you turn it off, unlike on other Apple devices.

 It doesn't even have a huge effect on battery life, which is impressive in itself.